A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 Hydrostatic head is the standard way of measuring how waterproof a fabric is.
 The measurement is given in millimeters and measures how high a column of water on the fabric can be before the water starts to penetrate the fabric.
 This is pretty technical, I know.
 Think of it this way: the higher the number, the more waterproof the fabric will be.

 Generally, fabrics in the range of 16,000-20,000 mm (EE Visp, Marmot Precip Eco, OR Helium) tend to be adequate for all but the most torrential downpours.
-Above 20,000 mm (Montbell Storm Cruiser, Arc’teryx Zata SL, Montbell Versatile, REI Drypoint, REI XeroDry, MH Exposure/2, Ultimate Direction Ultra) is only necessary for extremely heavy rain – think extended monsoons with strong winds.
+Above 20,000 mm (Montbell Storm Cruiser, Arc’teryx Zata SL, Montbell Versatile, REI Drypoint, REI XeroDry, MH Exposure/2, Ultimate Direction Ultra) is only necessary for extremely heavy rain – think extended heavy rainfall with strong winds.

 DWR-Coated Fabrics

-The treatment keeps the fabric from saturating with water.
 If your garment doesn’t shed moisture adequately, it will feel colder, heavier, and won’t be as waterproof until it dries.
 Both nylon and polyester are hydrophobic, but if they aren’t DWR-treated the jacket will eventually “wet out”.

 DWR-coated fabrics do require some maintenance.
 They need regular cleaning with tech wash to help refresh the DWR coating.
 You’ll also want to apply a new DWR coating to your breathable rain jacket when it starts to saturate with water.
 DWR sprays are best for this because they only deposit the waterproof coating on the outside of the jacket.